Rachel Bin Salleh

-Rachel Bin Salleh is an Aboriginal Australian publisher, author and editor, descended from the Nimanburra and Yawuru peoples of the Kimberley region of Western Australia.
+Rachel Bin Salleh is an Aboriginal Australian publisher, author and editor, descended from the Nimanburu and Yawuru peoples of the Kimberley region of Western Australia.
 She is best known for her long-standing role at Magabala Books, an Indigenous publishing house, where she has focused on supporting and promoting First Nations authors and illustrators.

 Early life and background

-Bin Salleh is from Broome, Western Australia, also known as Rubibi by the Yawuru people, and has spoken about the influence of culture, country, and language in her life and work.
-She was brought up in a culturally diverse family, with a Catholic mother who migrated from Northern Ireland and an Aboriginal-Malaysian father who grew up on Yawuru land.
+Bin Salleh is from Broome, Western Australia, also known as Rubibi by the Yawuru people, and has spoken about the influence of culture, country and language in her life and work.
+She was brought up in a culturally diverse family, with a Catholic mother who migrated from Derry, Northern Ireland and an Aboriginal-Malaysian father who grew up on Yawuru land.

 Career

 Bin Salleh joined Magabala Books in the early 2000s and worked in various roles, eventually becoming Publisher.
-Under her leadership, Magabala has published numerous award-winning works by Aboriginal and Torres Strait Islander writers and illustrators, spanning children's books, poetry, memoir, and fiction.
+Under her leadership, Magabala has published numerous award-winning works by Aboriginal and Torres Strait Islander writers and illustrators, spanning children's books, poetry, memoir, history and fiction.

 She is an active advocate for Indigenous storytelling, and mentors emerging First Nations authors, writers and illustrators in the Australian literary sector.

 In 2018, Bin Salleh published her debut picture book, Alfred’s War, illustrated by Samantha Fry.
-The book tells the story of an Aboriginal soldier who served in World War I but returned home to a country that did not recognise his service.
+The book tells the story of an Aboriginal soldier who served in World War I who returned home to a country that did not recognise his service.
 It was shortlisted for several awards and received praised for its storytelling and historical insight.

 In July 2025 Bin Salleh was appointed to the Writing Australia Council, under Creative Australia (the Australian government's arts funding and advisory body).